 There are numerous reasons why a website, ISP, or state could restrict a Virtual private network.

 And there are multiple ways you can bypass these restrictions.
 Follow the above-mentioned methods to do so.

-And that is how to bypass VPN blocks.
+And that is how to bypass VPN detection and blocks.